sffc/socketio-file-upload/README.md

 The intended audience are single-page web apps, but other types of Node.JS projects may benefit from this library.

+Since version 0.4, this module also supports monitoring file upload progress.

 The module is released under the X11 open-source license.

 ## Quick Start